ey92/notes/4744/hw3/hw3.md

 #### Part C
 CNF grammar

-For this part, I only used a few verbs per category and reconstructed simple versions of sentences, but combined many of the constructions #1-6 from Part B via recursion to test. p3.lex
+For this part, I only used a few verbs per category and reconstructed simple versions of sentences, but combined many of the constructions #1-6 from Part B via recursion to test.<br><br>
+p3.lex
 ```
 restaurant  NN  1.0     // nouns used for subjects or objects